-- Adequate ventilation to ensure that the oxygen level does not fall below 19% and that a hazardous gas is never present in a concentration above its occupational exposure level.
-Where such ventilation is not practical, fresh air hose breathing apparatus must be used.
-In no case must flammable gases be present in a concentration greater than 10% of the lower explosive limit. - A gas free certificate issued by a competent person where the confined space was previously occupied by a gas other than air or by any substance giving rise to hazardous gases.
-Where there is a possibility that hazardous gases could subsequently arise, the space must be continuously monitored by a device that automatically alarms.
-In such cases a gas free certificate must be issued daily. - Where a hazardous liquid has been present, the space must be thoroughly cleaned taking all appropriate precautions. - A person must remain at the entrance to the confined space at all times to facilitate raising the alarm in the event of an emergency and to maintain a written record of persons entering and leaving. - A person must not enter a confined space alone, unless the person entering remains within sight of the person at the entrance at all times. - A lead or line, securely attached to a suitable point exterior to the confined space, must always be in place through the confined space entrance while persons are working within. - Only designated and controlled entrances may be used as entry/exit points.
+- Where a hazardous liquid has been present, the space must be thoroughly cleaned taking all appropriate precautions. - A person must remain at the entrance to the confined space at all times to facilitate raising the alarm in the event of an emergency and to maintain a written record of persons entering and leaving. - A person must not enter a confined space alone, unless the person entering remains within sight of the person at the entrance at all times. - A lead or line, securely attached to a suitable point exterior to the confined space, must always be in place through the confined space entrance while persons are working within. - Only designated and controlled entrances may be used as entry/exit points.
 Entrances must be locked open and a "Confined Space" sign located in a prominent position outside each such entrance. - Procedures for the emergency evacuation of the confined space shall be drawn up and put in place. - Gas cylinders must not be brought into confined spaces.
 Gas welding torches and hoses must be removed from confined spaces while not in use.
 Particular care must be exercised when routing gas hoses to ensure that they are not liable to mechanical damage. - Electric welding sets must not be brought into confined spaces.
-Particular care must be exercised when routing welding leads into confined spaces to ensure that they are not liable to mechanical damage. - The procedure for signing out/in of keys must be implemented. - For all confined space work a permit to work system must be in place and issued by the ESB (BSC) representatives before works commences.
+Particular care must be exercised when routing welding leads into confined spaces to ensure that they are not liable to mechanical damage. - The procedure for signing out/in of keys must be implemented.
+For all confined space work a permit to work system must be in place and issued by the Electric Ireland representatives before works commences

-3.2.4.
+3.2.5.
 Hot Works Permit

-Contractors shall notify the ESB (BSC) representative prior to carrying out welding, cutting, grinding, or any other activity involving a source of ignition.
-Where a fire risk exists, the ESB (BSC) Representative will agree appropriate precautions with the contractor.
+Contractors shall ensure a hot works permit system is in place prior to carrying out any hot works i.e. welding, cutting, grinding, or any other activity involving a source of ignition.
+Where a fire risk exists, the contractor shall have appropriate precautions in place which should be highlighted in the Hot Works Permit.
 Such precautions will include the provision of two persons at all times during hot work and a mandatory fire watch for at least one hour after completion of hot work.
-When it is necessary to isolate a zone in order to carry out work a record must be maintained, security will be informed and the detector returned to service without delay prior to sign back of permit.
+When it is necessary to isolate a zone in order to carry out work a record must be maintained, security informed and the detector returned to service without delay prior to sign back of Permit.